specklesystems/speckle-docs-OLD/user/quickstart.md

 ### Adding an Account

 Whether or not you already have a Speckle account, you can get started by opening up the Manager and heading to the "Accounts" page.
 From here, click the big "+ Add" button and paste in your server URL.
-If your company doesn't already have an internal one, you can use our testing server [COMING SOON]().
+If your company doesn't already have an internal one, you can use our [official server](https://speckle.systems/getstarted/).
 This will open the server in the browser where you can either log in or register to authorise the manager.

 ![manager-add-accounts](https://user-images.githubusercontent.com/7717434/106609140-2c07ba80-655d-11eb-9728-d59b850ac9a2.gif)